 - + Rugby World Cup France, 8 September – 28 October 2023 (men's)

 Other Information: International Sound cleared for all footage/programming.

 *All footage/programming is licensed on a non-exclusive basis and subject to final approval.

 World Rugby is the world governing and Law making body for the Game of Rugby Union.
-World Rugby also organises Rugby World Cup, Women's Rugby World Cup, HSBC Sevens Series and RWC Sevens for both men and women and the U20 Championships.
+World Rugby also organises men's and women's major events including Rugby World Cup, HSBC World Rugby Sevens Series and Rugby World Cup Sevens, as well as U20 Championships.

-Rugby World Cup is firmly established as one of the greatest sporting events on the planet, with the most iconic players and teams in world rugby coming together every four years to compete for The Webb Ellis Cup.
+Rugby World Cup (men's) is firmly established as one of the greatest sporting events on the planet, with the most iconic players and teams in world rugby coming together every four years to compete for the Webb Ellis Cup.

-The most recent edition of Women’s Rugby World Cup in 2017 was a “special and ground-breaking” event as New Zealand lifted the coveted trophy after a pulsating final, bringing down the curtain on a tournament that broke records on and off the field.
+The most recent edition of the Rugby World Cup (women’s) took place in 2017.
+It was a “special and ground-breaking” event as New Zealand lifted the coveted trophy after a pulsating final, bringing down the curtain on a tournament that broke records on and off the field.

 HSBC Sevens Series | Rugby sevens made its debut at the Olympic Games in Rio de Janeiro in 2016, and the ongoing success and growth of the HSBC World Rugby Sevens Series have moved the sport into the global spotlight as it continues to grow beyond the traditional rugby heartlands.

 Rugby World Cup Sevens | The most recent edition was played in 2018 at the iconic AT&T Park, home of the San Francisco Giants.
 The tournament featured the best 24 men’s and 16 women’s teams from around the world and it was the first time a Rugby World Cup event has ever been held on US soil.